DJrizzley/literature/novels/moby_dick.md

 Oh! many are the Fin-Backs, and many are the Dericks, my friend.

-CHAPTER 82.
-The Honor and Glory of Whaling.
+# CHAPTER 82.
+The Honor and Glory of Whaling

 There are some enterprises in which a careful disorderliness is the true method.